15th Aug, 2024

 Implant specific risk will be discussed in the context of overall benefits of a particular implant type and/or texture.

-Routine implant removal is not indicated for asymptomatic women with breast implants including textured implants.
+Routine implant removal is not indicated for asymptomatic women with breast implants, including textured implants.
 All significant worldwide regulatory bodies, including the TGA of Australia, have clearly stated this.

 Anti-bacterial strategies (known as the 14 point plan) have been recommended to mitigate against the risk of bacterial contamination of implants at the time of implant insertion.
 These steps have been shown to reduce the risk of capsular contracture and re-operation.
 They may also (as supported by the unifying hypothesis) reduce the risk of developing BIA-ALCL.
+They can certainly reduce the risk of infection and the need for prothesis removal.

-Posted on October 1, 2019 By , in ,
+Posted on August 15, 2024 By , in ,

 Related Articles